jonbrennecke/matlab-utils/XL.md

 ##Basic Usage

 The XL object is a simplified means of creating an ActiveX connection to Microsoft Excel.
 The class is designed to take most of the burden out of everyday Excel tasks, while maintaining the ActiveX interface objects as properties of the class.
+Most of the methods of this class are convenience methods for Visual Basic (VBA) functions.

 The properties and methods of the object are listed in the 'Technical Documentation' below.